imec-idlab/libschc/docs/README.md

 ```
 The result will be a compressed packet, which can be decompressed by using the decompressor.

-Don't forget to reset the connection.
+Don't forget to reset the rx connection.
 ```C
 void schc_reset(schc_fragmentation_t* conn);
 ```